 Where can I study abroad?

-We have U21/University-wide partner universities in the following countries:
+We have University-wide partner universities in the following countries:

-Lund University in Sweden, the University of Amsterdam in the Netherlands and University College Dublin are part of Universitas 21, so if you are interested in studying at any of these partners you should apply to the U21/University-wide programme.
+Lund University in Sweden, the University of Amsterdam in the Netherlands and University College Dublin university-wide partners, so if you are interested in studying here, you should apply to the University-wide programme.
 However accepted students will be eligible for funding (subject to availability) through the Erasmus programme.

-For information on each of our U21/University-wide partner universities, please see our Partner University Factsheets.
+For information on each of our University-wide partner universities, please see our Partner University Factsheets.

 For information on which partner universities are available for your school/department, please see Study Abroad Opportunities by School.